 Back Doctor in Austin, TX

-Back pain is a common condition for many people, and one of the most difficult to diagnose and treat.
-At Texas Orthopedics, our spine doctors have the expertise and experience to help you find the right treatment plan to help end your back pain.
+Spine pain (back and neck pain) is a common condition for many people, and one of the most difficult to diagnose and treat.
+At Texas Orthopedics, our spine doctors have the expertise and experience to help you find the right treatment plan to help end your back and neck pain.

 Our physical medicine and rehabilitation physicians Dr. Kenneth Bunch, Dr. Vishal Kancherla and Dr. Ai Mukai specialize in non-surgical spine care using conservative treatments, such as physical therapy, injections delivered under X-ray or ultrasound guidance, and non-narcotic medications.

 Our spine surgeons perform surgeries only after all conservative treatment options have failed.
 Our fellowship-trained orthopedic spine surgeons include Dr. James Smith, Dr. Atilla Onan, and Dr. Alex Cruz.

 Pain can be from acute or chronic issues.
 If you sustain an injury to the spine, it is important to make sure that you quickly get it evaluated and treated.
 Imaging is usually needed to make sure you didn’t fracture your bones and you need a good physical exam to make sure you are not having any signs of nerve injury.